mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She led them for a few steps to two trusses that had been placed before they had heard news of Heiko, and I saw them off before joining the doctors around the large fire.
 I know my nather saw me.
 She always saw me.

 Pomri was crouched over an unconscious maman laying on a makeshift bed of salted kelp and preparing to inject kanosin into hae neck near the spinal column.
-She was visibly hesitant but an older Ulukoman woman assured her that the drug would work.
+She was visibly hesitant but an older Ulukomai woman assured her that the drug would work.

 "You know what you're doing," I said to the older woman, observing her movements.